Darrel Young: 2012 season

 Despite missing every preseason game, Young was able to start in the season opener against the New Orleans Saints.
 In the Week 6 38–26 win against the Minnesota Vikings, he caught a six-yard pass from Robert Griffin III for a touchdown.
 He scored his second touchdown for the season in a 31–6 victory over the Philadelphia Eagles after catching another six-yard pass in the endzone.
 Overall, in the 2012 season, he finished with 14 carries for 60 rushing yards to go along with eight receptions for 109 receiving yards and two receiving touchdowns.
+He contributed on special teams.

 2013 season

 Set to be a restricted free agent in the 2013 season, Young re-signed with the Redskins to a $6.2 million, three-year contract on March 9, 2013.
 On November 3, 2013, Young recorded three rushing touchdowns, the last being the game-winning score in overtime against the San Diego Chargers.

 He scored a 62-yard touchdown reception in a 24–16 loss to the Philadelphia Eagles in Week 11.
 Overall, he finished the 2013 season with 12 carries for 41 rushing yards and three rushing touchdowns to go along with four receptions for 71 receiving yards and a receiving touchdown.
+In addition, he contributed on special teams.

 2014 season

-In the season opener against the Houston Texans, Young was the only one to score for the Redskins with a rushing touchdown in the 17–6 loss.
+In the season opener against the Houston Texans, Young scored a rushing touchdown in the 17–6 loss.
 In the Week 2 game against the Jacksonville Jaguars, he contributed to the 41–10 win with a 20-yard touchdown reception.
 Young scored two rushing touchdowns in the 27–24 victory over the Philadelphia Eagles in Week 16 that took the Eagles out of playoff contention.
 Overall, he finished the 2014 season with 11 receptions for 81 receiving yards and two receiving touchdowns to go along with nine carries for 22 rushing yards and three rushing touchdowns.
+He contributed on special teams in addition to his offensive role.

 2015 season

 In the 2015 season, Young's role in the offense was lessened.
-On the season, he totaled six carries for ten rushing yards to go along with six receptions for 22 receiving yards.
+On the season, he totaled six carries for ten rushing yards to go along with six receptions for 22 receiving yards to go along with a role on special taems.
 After the season, he was not retained by the team.